3,110

 Needs: Moderate to Significant

-Lifeline has had an adoption program in Bulgaria since 2010 and is partnered with multiple foundations in this country.
-Bulgaria allows families the opportunity to pursue adoption of children with significant medical and developmental special needs as well as children with more minor special needs.
+Lifeline has had an adoption program in Bulgaria since 2010.
+Bulgaria allows families the opportunity to pursue adoption of children with Down syndrome, minor to significant medical special needs and developmental delay.
 This country offers a well-defined, consistent adoption process.
-Children in Bulgaria are of Bulgarian, Turkish, and Roma descent.
+Children in Bulgaria are typically of Bulgarian, Turkish, and Roma descent.

 Learn More